 which has been my most important work since 2006.

 I made this choice unconsciously.
-I can see that now, looking back on my last three diaries; Reboot, The Hero’s Journey, and posts on this blog categorized The Daily Hustle.
+I can see that now, looking back on my last projects.

 Their content already shows me drawing back:

 Reboot, started in August 2017, was about rebooting my body, but also contained a lot of sex.

 The Hero’s Journey, started at Christmas, was only about yoga.
 Or about Not Practicing Yoga.
 The accountability of the blog had the opposite effect on me.
 I practically had four yoga-free months.